 Air transport is a mode of transportation that involves the transportation of goods and passengers by the use of airplanes, helicopters, and other types of aircraft.
 Air transport is the most recent mode of transport.
 It is the gift of the 20th century to the world.

 The two world wars gave a great impetus to the development of air transport in almost all the countries of the world.
 The peculiar characteristic of air transport is that it does not need a specific surface track for its operations.

 It has no physical barriers as in the case of other modes of transport.
 Political boundaries are also immaterial, although it has to observe the requirements of International Law.
 The supreme advantage of air transport lies in its quickness.

 It is the fastest mode of transport.
 But the cost of its operation is very high and thus it is suitable for only rich passengers, mails and light and costly cargo.
 However, in advanced countries like the U.S.A., Germany, etc. it offers tough competition to the railways.

-- Useful in natural calamities: During earthquake, flood, accidents and famine, air transport is used for rescue operations.
+During earthquakes, floods, accidents, and famine, air transport is used for rescue operations.